SomeKittens/somekittens.github.io/_posts/2016-05-18-The-origin-of-Wheatley.markdown

 ---
 layout: post
 title: The Origin of Wheatley
+ed: "For those who missed the joke, Wheatly is a character from Portal 2, deliberately designed to generate an endless stream of terrible ideas and generally muck up everything around him."
 ---

 The alarm bells rang as the call went out: "Prod is down!"
 Our site had been felled by the Red Dragon of 500's.
 I lept into action, logging in to see the foul beast face to face: